Introducing the QueensLink

 Building a tunnel through Woodhaven would keep the current right of way through Forest Park as parkland and would provide a walking and biking path to connect the neighborhood to the park.

 One downside to this is that at Atlantic Ave the tunnel would have to ascend to the surface to reach the final elevated portion of the line.
-There exists currently the LIRR Atlantic Branch tunnel running below Atlantic Ave which would be more complicated to tunnel bellow.
+There exists currently the LIRR Atlantic Branch tunnel running below Atlantic Ave which would be more complicated to tunnel below.

 Due to the portal needing to be built somewhere between Jamaica Ave and Atlantic Ave the new bike and walking path would be cut short of Atlantic Ave.